isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 This article provides insights on asthma caused or triggered by substances like dust, mould and chemicals present in the work environment.
 It examines some possible causes of occupational asthma, its prevalence in the United States, and how employers can play a part to prevent workers from contracting occupational asthma.

-* University of California, Irvine.
-Preventing injuries from ergonomic hazards.Retrieved March 27, 2017, from Worklife and Wellness website: [http://www.wellness.uci.edu/toolkit/may/PreventErgonomicInjuries.pdf](http://www.wellness.uci.edu/toolkit/may/PreventErgonomicInjuries.pdf)

-This series of infographics, designed as a checklist, lists down some simple tips which workers could adopt to prevent injuries due to ergonomic hazards.Besides this tip sheet, the website also provides other useful toolkits and resources relevant to workplace safety.

 ### <u>OSH in Singapore</u>

 Singapore is a strong advocate of promoting Occupational Safety and Health.
 Many national bodies and initiatives, led by Singapore’s Ministry of Manpower, work towards preventing workplace incident and minimising its occurrence.